Network Topology and Communication-Computation Tradeoffs in Decentralized Optimization: Decentralized Averaging over Undirected Graphs

-\begin{proof}[Sketch of the proof] The spectral gap $1/(1-\lambda)$ can be bounded by $O({\cal H})$ where ${\cal H}$ is the largest hitting time of the Markov chain whose probability transition matrix is the lazy Metropolis matrix~\cite{lincons2}.
+\begin{proof}[Sketch of the proof] The spectral gap $1/(1-\lambda)$ can be bounded as $O({\cal H})$ where ${\cal H}$ is the largest hitting time of the Markov chain whose probability transition matrix is the lazy Metropolis matrix~(\ao{Lemma 2.13 of} \cite{lincons2}).
 We thus only need to bound hitting times on the graphs in question, and these are now standard exercises.
-For example, the fact that the hitting time on the path graph is quadratic in the number of nodes is essentially the main finding of the standard ``gambler's ruin'' exercise.
-For corresponding results on $2$-d and $k$-dimensional grids, please see \cite{commute}.
-Hitting times on star, two-star, and complete graphs are elementary exercises.
+For example, the fact that the hitting time on the path graph is quadratic in the number of nodes is essentially the main finding of the standard ``gambler's ruin'' exercise \ao{(see e.g., Proposition 2.1 of \cite{lpw})}. \ao{The result for the $2$-d grid follows from putting together Theorem 2.1 and Theorem 6.1 of \cite{commute}}.
+For corresponding results on $2$-d and $k$-dimensional tori, please see \ao{Theorem 5.5 of} \cite{lpw}; \ao{note that we are treating $k$ as a fixed number and looking at the scaling as a function of the number of nodes $n$.} Hitting times on star, two-star, and complete graphs are elementary exercises.
 The result for an expander graph is a consequence of Cheeger's inequality; see Theorem~6.2.1 in \cite{durett}.
-For Erd\H{o}s-R\'{e}nyi graphs the result follows because such graphs are expanders with high probability; see \cite{durett}.
-For geometric random graphs a bound can be obtained by partitioning the unit square into appropriately-sized regions, thereby reducing to the case of a $2$-d grid; see~\cite{avin}.
-Finally the bound for connected graphs is from \cite{lincons1,lincons2}. \end{proof}
+For Erd\H{o}s-R\'{e}nyi graphs the result follows because such graphs are expanders with high probability; see \ao{the discussion on page 170} of \cite{durett}.
+For geometric random graphs a bound can be obtained by partitioning the unit square into appropriately-sized regions, thereby reducing to the case of a $2$-d grid; see \ao{Theorem 1.1 of} \cite{avin}.
+Finally the bound for connected graphs is from \ao{Lemma 2.2 of \cite{lincons1}}. \end{proof}